-Members of the College community who plan to engage in expressive activity on campus in a group that is expected to consist of 25 or more persons must submit a completed Forum Reservation Request Form to the Office of Campus Life two college business days prior to the scheduled activity and must receive approval in writing from a College official prior to engaging in such activity.
+Members of the College community who plan to engage in expressive activity on campus in a group that is expected to consist of 25 or more persons must submit a completed Forum Reservation Request Form to the Dean of Students and Housing for Student Success two college business days prior to the scheduled activity and must receive approval in writing prior to engaging in such activity.
 Prior notice is required to ensure that there is sufficient space for the large group event, that necessary College resources are available for crowd control and security, and that the academic and other operations of the College are not disrupted.
-The College official may grant a reservation for the Public Forum Area or another available area of campus, as requested by the applicant, and may only deny a reservation for the limited reasons set forth in the Section E below.
+The College official may grant a reservation for the Public Forum Area or another available area of campus, as requested by the applicant, and may only deny a reservation for the limited reasons set forth in Section E below.